elastic/eui/wiki/cypress-testing.md

 ### Skipping CSS compilation

 To ensure tests use up-to-date styles, the test runner compiles our SCSS to CSS before executing Cypress.
 This adds some processing time before the tests can run, and often the existing locally-built styles are still accurate.
-The CSS compilation step can be skipped by passing the `--skip-css` flag to `yarn test-cypress` and `yarn test-cypress-dev`.
+The CSS compilation step can be skipped by passing the `--skip-css` flag to `yarn test-cypress`, `yarn test-cypress-dev` and `yarn test-cypress-a11y`.

 ### Cypress arguments